cthulhustig/autojimmy/README.md

 * Import of custom sectors
     * Custom sector data integrated into all tools
     * Posters of custom sectors automatically generated and overlaid onto Traveller Map views
-    * Support for T5 Column & Row sector files and XML & JSON metadata
+    * Support for T5 Column & Tab sector files and XML & JSON metadata

 ## Installing
 For Windows users, an installer is available [here](https://github.com/cthulhustig/autojimmy/releases).